CIP-0102

 In addition to providing a way to create guaranteed royalties, this has several advantages:

-• Backwards Compatibility - Existing royalty implementations will still work, just not have the same assurances.
+• Backwards Compatibility - Existing royalty implementations will still work, just not have the same assurances/flexibility.

 • Intra-Collection Utility - This already allows for minting a collection with some NFTs with royalties and some without.
-A future version of this standard will likely make use of this field to allow for multiple versions of royalties for even more granular control.
+V2 of this standard now makes use of this field to allow for multiple versions of royalties for even more granular control.

 Backward Compatibility